robinglen/nap-emojinator/hackathon-stream/README.md

 ## 26/01/2017 - 8:50 network!

-fucking corporate network, on minute 5 waiting for an npm to install.
+Fucking corporate network, on minute 5 waiting for an npm to install.

-## 26/01/2017 - 9:22 AP-AYE
+## 26/01/2017 - 9:22 AP-YAY

 Just getting the calls to the edit archive in place.
 Here is a sample: